python/cpython/Doc/howto/argparse.rst

 The strings ``usage:``, ``positional arguments:``, ``options:`` and ``show this help message and exit`` are all translatable.

-In order to translate these strings, you will probably want to extract them into a ``.po`` file.
-For example, using `Babel <https://babel.pocoo.org/>`__, you can run:
+In order to translate these strings, they must first be extracted into a ``.po`` file.
+For example, using `Babel <https://babel.pocoo.org/>`__, run this command:

 .. code-block:: shell-session